 - Gleam.io also provides 1-click Facebook installation but only provides access to contact details for winners on the free plan.
 If you want details for ALL entrants, you have to upgrade to a paid account (so not the best free tool if you’re trying to grow your list).

 And finally, there’s AgoraPulse for timeline contests, in other words, there’s NO widget involved at all, it just tracks the likes and/or comments on a post you specify and then picks a random winner for you.
 No muss, no fuss.
 This is a great tool if you just want to run a super quick contest and you’re not worried about collecting email addresses to grow a list.

-This content originally appeared as a Facebook Live broadcast and is now available here and via YouTube video for your replay enjoyment.
-Tune in Thursdays at 2:30PM EST for more social media and web presence low-down.
-And coffee!
+This content originally appeared as a Facebook Live broadcast and is now available here and on my YouTube channel for your replay enjoyment.
+Check out my Facebook page for more social media and web presence low-down.